communitytechnology/communitytechnology.github.io/docs/intro-ct/activities/_posts/2015-02-21-dj-principles.md

 ||||Build leadership?|
 ||||Provide community access or training opportunities?|

-Put this chart in a place where everyone in the group can see it.

-Based on these factors, what issue would you like to work on first?
+6- Based on these factors, discuss what issue would you like to work on first?
 Why?
+Write the issue where everyone in the group can see it.

 ##Activity 2: Identify Digital Justice Principles